A modified bootstrap percolation on a random graph coupled with a lattice: introduction

-The \(n\)-cycle long-range percolation graph (a cycle lattice with $n$ vertices) was considered in \cite{Benjamini2001} where the probabilities of random edges decay polynomially as their distances increase.
-It was shown that the diameter of this graph is of the order of \(\log N\), assuming that the parameters are constrained to a certain parameter region.
-The combination of a \(d\)-dimensional grid with certain random edges (decreasing in distance) was considered by Coppersmith, Gamarnik and Sviridenko \cite{coppersmith}.
-They showed that under certain conditions on the dimension and probability \(p\), the diameter is either $\Theta (\log N)$ or $N^\eta$, where the power coefficient \(\eta\) satisfies $0<\eta<1$.
-Bollob\'{a}s and Chung \cite{Bollobas88} investigated the combination of an \(n\)-cycle with a random matching.
-Clearly, the \(n\)-cycle has diameter \(\lfloor n/2 \rfloor \).
-However, a random matching reduces the diameter drastically and it becomes \((1 + o(1)) \log_{2} n\).
-Later, Watts and Strogatz \cite{Watts98} introduced the {\em "small world"} model on the vertex set of the \(n\)-cycle, where the edges are {\em rewired} at random with probability $p$, starting from a circle lattice with $n$ vertices and $k$ edges per vertex.
-This construction allows to 'tune' the graph between regularity ($p=0$) and disorder ($p=1$).
+{ Watts and Strogatz \cite{Watts98} introduced the {\em "small world"} network.
+The edges of a so-called ring lattice with $k$ edges per vertex are rewired with probability $p$.
+This construction leads to the drastic reduction of the network diameter, and it allows to 'tune' the graph between regularity ($p=0$) and disorder ($p=1$).
 A different version of the {\em "small world"} model has been described by Newman and Watts \cite{Watts99}.
-Here, again an \(n\)-cycle was considered and the edges of the cycle were fixed.
-In contrast to the original formulation \cite{Watts98}, however, in \cite{Watts99} random edges were added with some probability instead of rewiring the edges of the cycle.
-This approach results in a smaller diameter for a given graph size.
-There has been a lot of interest in studying scaling behavior and phase transitions in inhomogeneous random graph models, see, for example \cite{Bollobas07}.
+Here, an \(n\)-cycle is considered and the edges of the cycle are fixed.
+In contrast to the original formulation, however, in \cite{Watts99} random edges are added with some probability instead of rewiring the edges of the cycle, which significantly reduces the graph diameter, too.
+Since then there has been a high interest in the small world phenomenon in mathematical and other communities \cite{albert}.
+Scaling behavior and phase transitions in inhomogeneous random graphs have been also investigated, see, for example \cite{Bollobas07}.}

-In \cite{Janson12}, a theory of bootstrap percolation has been developed on $G_{n,p}$ regarding the size $a$ of the set of initially active sites.
-Results include sharp threshold for phase transition for parameters $p$ and $a$, and results for the time $t$ required to the termination of the bootstrap percolation process.

-Recently, Turova and Vallier \cite{Turova15} considered bootstrap percolation on the combination of the lattice $\mathbb{Z}^d$ and the random graph $G_{n,p}$, where the edges of $\mathbb{Z}^d$ and $G_{n,p}$ are selected with probability $q$ and $p$, respectively.
-Sharp threshold for phase transition was derived.
-The authors got asymptotic results for the time when the bootstrap percolation process stops.